Very fast (and small) guide to using OWL ART API

 Querying a Model

-Every Model can be queried through a wide list of methods directly available from the Model interface (or any of its subinterfaces, with specific methods for the implemented RDF vocabulary).
+1. through the Model API: a wide list of methods is directly available from the Model interface (or any of its subinterfaces, with specific methods for the implemented RDF vocabulary).

 Iteration over RDF resources